Language

 Spousal F-6 visa and Korean language

 The F-6 spousal visa does not have a TOPIK requirement for initial application.
-However, Korean language ability is increasingly part of the overall integration picture for long-term residents on all visa categories.
-F-6 holders who want to transition to F-2 or eventually F-5 will face the same KIIP requirement described above.
+Korean language ability is increasingly part of the overall integration picture for long-term residents on all visa categories.
+F-6 holders who want to move to F-2 or eventually F-5 will face the same KIIP requirement described above.
 See the F-6 visa guide for details on the F-6 to F-2 path.

 Your Action Plan